-The company recognises that employees are the driving force behind the company and aims to empower them by way of its values - ambition, curiosity, collaboration and accountability.
-Investment in employees is an essential component of our business strategy and is a continuing process from the recruitment and onboarding process, through to ongoing training and knowledge sharing programmes and annual development plans.
+The company believes that employees are the driving force behind the company and aims to empower them by way of its values - ambition, curiosity, collaboration and accountability.
+Investment in employees is an essential component of our business strategy and is a continuing process from the recruitment and onboarding process, through to ongoing training and knowledge sharing programmes and continually reviewed development plans.
 Yara actively encourages a process of continuous improvement and challenges employees to find original solutions to issues faced within the business.
 Employment opportunities at both local and group level are advertised through the group intranet and other mediums.

 A European Works Council, containing employee representatives from all sectors of the business, holds regular meetings in order to give employees a forum for feedback and suggestions to corporate management.
-In addition, town hall meetings are held at the group level, as appropriate, providing employees with more detailed insight into strategic thinking and allowing them further opportunity to interact with, and raise questions to, senior management regarding the company's direction of travel.
-Employees are also encouraged to take part in ad hoc surveys to give opinions on a range of subjects including diversity and inclusion, well-being, employee engagement and strategy.
+In addition, town hall meetings are held at the group level, European level and local level, as appropriate, providing employees with more detailed insight into strategic thinking and allowing them further opportunity to interact with, and raise questions to, senior management regarding the company's direction of travel.
+Employees are also encouraged to take part in annual surveys to give opinions on a range of subjects including diversity and inclusion, well-being, employee engagement and strategy.
+The results of the survey are communicated to employees and action plans are implemented to address areas where improvement is needed as well as ensuring areas of strength are maintained.
+This is a collective and collaborative exercise between management and employees.
+Anonymous monthly feedback is sought through digital application tools and responded to directly by line managers.

 The intranet regularly displays articles to help keep employees abreast of local and international company news along with corporate strategy developments, whilst also being open and available for any employee to share their own news, successes and knowledge.